Entertainment News Roundup: Rolling Stones fans see signs of new album in local newspaper ad; Hollywood writers union says new proposal from studios not enough and more | Entertainment

 Entertainment News Roundup: Rolling Stones fans see signs of new album in local newspaper ad; Hollywood writers union says new proposal from studios not enough and more

-The revival of the band is led by its 71-year old lead vocalist Emmanuel "Jagari" Chanda, who wants to make the little known Zamrock music genre famous in the rest of the world.
+Born in 1966 in northwest London into a Jamaican family, Normski is seven years older than hip hop, which dates from a party in New York's Bronx on Aug.
+11, 1973.
 Rolling Stones fans see signs of new album in local newspaper ad Have the Rolling Stones just announced the release of a new album?

 Following is a summary of current entertainment news briefs.